Language Translation

 Listening to and Reading about History, Archaeology, and Historic Preservation

 The DHPA staff loves podcasts, social media, and resources related to history, archaeology, and historic preservation.
-So, we thought we’d share with you our favorite finds.
-Each newsletter issue, we’ll highlight something we’ve found or used.
+In each newsletter issue, we’ll highlight something we’ve found or used.

 What archaeology, architecture, or preservation pages do you follow?
 We want to know at DHPAConnect@dnr.IN.gov.